RossBencina/StaticMode/README.md

 include this header file in your project.

 StaticMode has no dependencies and requires only a working C++11 compiler.
-StaticMode is compatible with MSVC 2015 SP3.
+StaticMode is compatible with MSVC 2015 SP3 (but see [`docs/MSVC-2015.md`](docs/MSVC-2015.md) for information about client code compatibility).

 > **Status:** So far the code has one known user: me.
 I'm happy to evolve StaticMode to be more useful for other people.